Musical Discourses on the National Idea in the 19th and 20th Centuries:

 |

-13:30–15:00 lunch break During lunch break there will be also a guided tour in the exhibition Musicological Research under the Auspices of the Hungarian Academy of Sciences (1825–2025).
-Exhibition in the first room of the Museum of Music History of the Institute for Musicology.
-Curator: Anna DALOS.
-Guided by János Ferenc Szabó
+13:30–15:00 Lunch break Meanwhile: Guided tour in the exhibition Musicological Research under the Auspices of the Hungarian Academy of Sciences (1825–2025).
+Exhibition at the Museum of Music History of the Institute for Musicology.
+Curator: Anna Dalos.

 |